tnir/gitaly/REVIEWING.md

 a hard question, no matter which review round you're in, you need to bring it up and at least discuss it.

+#### Be vocal if you don't understand something

+Sometimes, as a reviewer, you may feel ashamed to ask a question.
+You see something in the MR you don't understand but "it's probably something everybody knows".
+This is a trap.

+In the context of a review, that feeling that says "I don't understand this" is a very important signal.
+Put it into words, write a comment.
+Think out loud about why you don't understand the thing that gives you this feeling.

+Maybe now is the time to spend 15-30 minutes brushing up your knowledge on this subject.
+Or to ask a colleague if they know more about this.
+Or to bring in another reviewer who knows more about this.
+Or you have stumbled on something in the MR that is wrong and that everybody else has been overlooking.

+Either way, say something.

 ### Conclusion

 Getting your merge request through review can be hard.
 Reviewing